nextcloud-libraries/nextcloud-vue/README.md

 3. Make the changes
 4. Check the change in Vue-Styleguidist and/or Nextcloud apps
    - Do not forget to `lint` and `test` your changes
-   - If possible, add tests for your changes
+   - If possible, add tests and documentation for your changes
 5. Commit and push your changes, create a Pull Request
    - Make sure to follow the [Conventional Commits](https://www.conventionalcommits.org) in commit messages, and PR titles, for example:\
      `fix(NcButton): correct layout on Safari`